-Mitsubishi Motors is one of the world’s leading automotive manufacturers that’s been on the market for more than a century.
-With a global presence and many stakeholders, Mitsubishi relies heavily on its supply chain; and naturally, timely improvements are paramount for the fluent functioning of a large corporation.
+Mitsubishi Motors has been one of the world’s leading automotive manufacturers in the market for over a century.
+With a global presence and many stakeholders, Mitsubishi relies heavily on its supply chain; naturally, timely improvements are paramount for the fluent functioning of a large corporation.

-Experiencing certain frictions in the functioning of the supply chain, Mitsubishi needed some serious rework done on it.
-Intersog offered just the right set of solutions to make sufficient improvements that would ensure coherent cooperation between all the involved stakeholders.
+Experiencing inevitable frictions in the functioning of the supply chain, Mitsubishi needed some severe rework done on it.
+Intersog offered the right set of solutions to make sufficient improvements to ensure coherent cooperation between all stakeholders.

 Mitsubishi Motors Corporation is one of the world’s largest automakers headquartered in Minato, Tokyo, Japan.
 Since 2016, the corporation has been a part of the Renault-Nissan-Mitsubishi Alliance - the world’s third-largest automaker.

 The legacy app used by Mitsubishi ran on the IBM AS400 server and was only partially automated, which did not suffice.
-What the corporation needed was a robust online supply chain solution that would encompass the entire logistics process starting with auto parts and steel suppliers and ending with subcontractors and distributors.
-Mitsubishi did not want to change the system completely, but rather went for the overhaul option, and Intersog offered a web application integrated with a DB2 base that was already used on the IBM AS400 server.
+What the corporation needed was a robust online supply chain solution that would encompass the entire logistics process, starting with auto parts and steel suppliers and ending with subcontractors and distributors.
+Mitsubishi did not want to change the system entirely but instead went for the overhaul option, and Intersog offered a web application integrated with a DB2 base that was already used on the IBM AS400 server.

-We also enabled flexible permission settings that allow the right people to access the right information, so that stakeholders can only access the data they are supposed to access.
-The new system reduces the probability of human error, ensures the safety and security of data, fosters communication, and generally boosts the efficiency of the company.
+We also enabled flexible permission settings that allow the right people to access the correct information, so stakeholders can only access the data they are supposed to access.
+The new system reduces the probability of human error, ensures the safety and security of data, fosters communication, and generally boosts the company's efficiency.